Selecting the Best Island: Maui vs. Kauai

 Want to escape the hustle and bustle of city life?
 With this Maui vacation, you can explore this beautiful island of Hawaii.
 Maui has it all: palm trees, volcanoes, beaches, and accommodations that will impress.
 For the offbeat path, try touring the local farms and traditional communities.
 Other unique features include:

 - Beach towns: With the many medium-sized beach towns, there is plenty of personality and island life.

 - Diverse terrain: Maui holds many wonders, and Hana is no exception.
 The diverse landscape affords an array of activities.
-You can enjoy watching whales or go to a volcano for some lava gazing.
+You can enjoy watching whales.
 There's also the untouched beauty of remote areas like Hana.

 - Countryside: Small farms colorfully dot the hillside of Haleakala.
 Hawaiian farmers focus on growing and preserving native Hawaiian crops such as coffee, macadamia nuts, and coconut.